-Kanchenjunga trekking is a strenuous camping trip to visit the third world highest mountain (8586 m) that lies in the Far Eastern Nepal.
-The hiking begins after Kathmandu-Suketar flight or Kathmandu-Basantpur bus journey.
-It is interesting to explore the ethnic group, sunrise and sunset views over the Himalaya peak, flora and fauna in a remote area, lies in the Tri-junction Border point of Nepal, India, and China.
-Sikkim lies behind the highest mountain, Sikkimese is saying it “Five Treasures of the Great Snows” for the Kanchenjunga (8586 m), Yalung Kang (8505 m), Kanchenjunga West (8420 m) and Twin Peaks (both, 8476 m) that lies 80 miles east of the Mt.
-Everest.
+Kanchenjunga trekking is a strenuous journey of the eastern Himalayan region of Nepal to glimpse the third world highest mountain.
+The trip can start at Suketar or Basantpur after a bus and flight trip.
+Trekkers can explore an ethnic group, village lifestyle, sunrise and sunset views in the Tri-junction Border point of Nepal, India, and China.
+The Sikkimese people called “Five Treasures of the Great Snows” for the Kanchenjunga (8586 m), Yalung Kang (8505 m), Kanchenjunga West (8420 m) and Twin Peaks (both, 8476 m).
+Those peaks located 80 miles east of Mount Everest.

-Kanchenjunga trekking is under-developed by the Kanchenjunga Conservation Area (2035 Sq Km).
-The region was popular after conquering the highest peak on 25 May 1955 by the British expedition.
-The ethnic groups Rai, Limbu and Bahun communities live along the route.
-The temperate and sub-tropical forests with low river valley with open grasslands are rich with the 10 species of gymnosperms, 15 species of flowering plants, 30 species of rhododendron and 48 species of orchid flower.
-The spring and autumn are the best time to visit here.
+Kanchenjunga trekking is under-developed by Kanchenjunga Conservation Area (2035 Sq Km).
+The hiking was popular since the British expedition first climbed Mt.
+Kanchenjunga on 25 May 1955.
+Rai, Limbu and Brahmin people live along the trail.
+Kanchenjunga Conservation Area has temperate and sub-tropical forests with low river valley and open grasslands.
+There are 10 species of gymnosperms, 15 species of flowering plants, 30 species of rhododendron and 48 species of orchid flower.
+Spring and autumn season is the best to visit there.

-Kanchenjunga trekking is an interesting walking journey to the wildlife lovers.
-Kanchenjunga offers a high hill walking through the tea garden of Nepal with a diverse culture.
-The endangered mammals such as snow leopard, Himalayan black bear, musk deer, red panda, blue sheep and rhesus monkey can meet.
-The 252 species of birds recorded here, including Impeyan Pheasant, red-billed blue magpie, and shy Drongo.
-The Mitlung, Amjilassa, Gyapla, Gunsa, Kambachen, Kanchenjunga south and Kanchenjunga north base camp is a popular trip.Read the further information below.
+Kanchenjunga trekking is an interesting for the high hill walking through the tea garden of Nepal.
+The hiking region recorded endangered mammals, such as snow leopard, Himalayan black bear, musk deer, red panda, blue sheep and rhesus monkey.
+There are found 252 species of birds, including Impeyan Pheasant, red-billed blue magpie, and shy Drongo.
+The popular place is Mitlung, Amjilassa, Gyapla, Gunsa, Kambachen, Kanchenjunga south and Kanchenjunga north base camp.
+The trip packages are below.